 What the Stamp Duty Gap Reveals

-For buyers, this means two things: (1) Competition in the ₹5-15 Cr bracket is intensifying — good properties get snapped up faster.
-(2) Builders in this segment have less incentive to negotiate — they're seeing strong demand.
+For buyers, this means: (1) Competition in the ₹1-3 Cr bracket is intensifying — good properties get snapped up faster.
+(2) Builders seeing strong demand have less incentive to negotiate on pricing.

 Where the Action Is